Saturday, January 31, 2009

 In 3E a whole bunch things were designated as having "Reach" -- namely long weapons for men (polearms), and really big monsters (giants & dragons).
 If you had it, you could attack multiple squares away.
 You also, as a major intended consequence, got a first-attack on anybody that moved into contact with you.
 Okay, so that's sort of a generalization of the "long weapon hits first in a charge" and "set a polearm vs. onrushing attacker" rules that you had in AD&D.

 Except that it really doesn't make any sense.
 First, if you've got a polearm, somehow you're managing to threaten a full 360-degree radius around you at will.
 Anyone who attacks from any direction, you spin instantly and impale them with the weapon.
-Sure, you've got the 3E "always in motion, no explicit facing" philosophy, but in this case (yaking the end of a 10' pole arm around, moving the tip 20' lateral distance instantly, possibly in a cramped dungeon tunnel) that's just plain ridiculous.
+Sure, you've got the 3E "always in motion, no explicit facing" philosophy, but in this case (yanking the end of a 10' pole arm around, moving the tip 20' lateral distance instantly, possibly in a cramped dungeon tunnel) that's just plain ridiculous.
 Compare that to OD&D's thesis that "these weapons are not usable in dungeons as a general rule due to length" (Supplement I, p.
 15) and similar proscriptions, which seems to be a much more clear-headed treatment of the subject.

 Secondly, those big monsters that get the same benefit -- that possibly makes even less sense.
 Presumably they're big and lumbering brutes; it doesn't make sense to give them implied Ali-like reflexes to snap off a blow as soon as someone gets in range.
 They don't have a long pointy stick to set in your way; they've got to rear back, ready, and deliver a big swinging blow.
 If anything, the rules should support you getting in under them for a first blow faster than against other creatures.
 (And that's similar to the iterative-attacks problem in 3E that also lends whip-fast multiple attacks to these same behemoths: the larger, the more attacks.)

-As an aside, no wonder my less hardcore friends had such a time following the "Reach" rule.
-While for some of us Aspergers-like math-heads, there's no problem applying an abstract rule in this case, the truth is that it's very counterintuitive trying to visualize these actions in a common-sense way.
+As an aside, no wonder my less hardcore friends had such a hard time following the "Reach" rule.
+While for some of us Aspergers-like math-heads, there's no problem applying an abstract rule in this case, but the truth is that it's very counterintuitive trying to visualize these actions in a common-sense way.
 If the only rule was "he's got a long pointy stick set in your direction, if you charge at him, you'll run into it", that would probably a lot easier to parse for inductees to the game.

 Thursday, January 8, 2009